 Acupuncture is a system of medical treatment and ideology based on the principle of applying small needles or pressure to specific points in the body.
 The origins of this treatment system are grounded in traditional Chinese medicine (TCM), with underlying philosophical principles associated with Confucianism and Taoism.
-Under this ideology, health stems from the alignment of qi which means “vital energy” and encompasses the yin/yang dichotomy that flows through all of the physical worlds.
+Under this ideology, health stems from the alignment of qi, which means “vital energy” and encompasses the yin/yang dichotomy that flows through all of the physical worlds.
 Five elements are the foundation of this theory of qi: wood, water, fire, earth, and metal.
 A blockage or excess of any disrupts this vital energy.
 Acupuncture aims to open the blockage or reduce the excess of qi flowing through specific channels in the body, known as meridians.
 Under this ideology, health is not simply the absence of disease, but rather the functioning interconnection of wellness.
-There are no isolated symptoms but rather each symptom arises the context of blockage or excess specific to the individual.
+There are no isolated symptoms, but rather each symptom arises in the context of blockage or excess specific to the individual.
 Balancing the qi restores the interconnectedness, thus restoring wellness.

 There are very few strict contraindications to acupuncture.
 It has been used even in vulnerable populations, such as in pregnant and pediatric patients.
 Nausea and vomiting in both of these populations seem to be more effectively improved by acupuncture than in the general population.
 In general, acupuncture needles are thinner and thus gentler than conventional hollow bore needles such as intravenous (IV) catheters, phlebotomy needles, or neuraxial needles.
 Anticoagulation is also not a strict contraindication based on this rationale.
-Most practitioners recommend not undergoing acupuncture if experiencing active infection, especially cutaneous; malignancy, as there might be a threat of the spread of neoplastic cells; and severe neutropenia secondary to risk of infection.
+Most practitioners recommend not undergoing acupuncture if experiencing active infection, especially cutaneous, malignancy, as there might be a threat of the spread of neoplastic cells; and severe neutropenia secondary to the risk of infection.
 Otherwise, the judgment of the practitioner is considered paramount.

-Sterile, stainless steel needles are used and are often single use.
+Sterile, stainless steel needles are used and are often single-use.
 A plastic guide tube might be necessary for the insertion of very thin or fragile needles.
 The practitioner will quickly insert the needle at the identified point.
 Theoretically, there should be what is described as a “tugging” or “grasping” of the needle within the skin.
 The needle will then remain in position for 10 to 20 minutes.
 Patients often endorse numbness or mild radiculopathies that may radiate.
 This radiation is desired and termed “de-qi” and a sign of effective treatment.
 The needle might be manipulated if the patient does not endorse this characteristic feeling.

 Acupuncture has gained popularity as an adjunct to conventional allopathic medical treatments and is offered even at prestigious academic medical centers.
 However, despite numerous studies, the mechanism for how acupuncture might be functional physiologically is yet to be determined.
-Hypotheses include that the stimulation influences inflammatory markers induces hormonal changes, or even that the pressure itself manipulates loose connective tissue that induces immunomodulation.
+Hypotheses include that the stimulation influences inflammatory markers induces hormonal changes, or even that the pressure itself manipulates loose connective tissue that causes immunomodulation.
 It is theorized that analgesia results as well from the release of natural opioids at both spinal or supraspinal levels.
 Functional MRI has shown physiologic changes in the central nervous system while undergoing acupuncture.